acueductostudio/acueductostudio/_episodios/asi-funcionan-las-startups-basadas-en-ciencia.md

 **Rodrigo**: It has.
 Have you missed me?

+## Rodrigo

+> Aquí hay una pieza de valor, tadadada.
+By the time this goes to air the thing that you’re doing next week will have passed.
+And that is you’re holding a two-day event and I’m coming.

 **Artemio**: I’ve missed you tremendously, but ask me that in two weeks.

 **Rodrigo**: Yeah, I know.
 We do our two single weeks things, it just helps remind us why we really could never work together for long.
 It’s just a good reminder of that.